Admissions

 Efficient Use of Places

 We accept Local Authority funding for eligible children aged two, three, and four.
-Children may start with us from the term after they turn 2 and a half.
+Children may start with us from the term after they turn two and a half.
 Admissions are offered in September, January, and April.
 We are also registered to accept up to 30 hours of extended entitlement funding, subject to availability.

 Sessions